kasslent/clc-digital-skills/_lessons/module-6.1.md

 Just like categories, tags can be added from the menu or when editing a post.
 But unlike categories, tags cannot have a hierarchy.

-> ## EXERCISE: Add Content
+> ## Exercise: Add Content
 > 1. Create a couple of random blog posts in the Posts section.
 Don't dwell too much on the content.
 [Dummy text](http://meettheipsums.com) is fine for now.
-> 1. Add some categories and tags to your posts and pages.
+> 1. Add some categories and tags to your posts.
 > 1. Create a page for each of your project's menu pages.
 In the example project that would be three pages: About, Blog and Contact.
 Grab any content you have in your pages (except for the sidebar if you've added one like the sample project), and put it in the content editor after the title of each page.
+Remember you can enter straight HTML in the content editor by using the Text tab.
->
+> 1. Go to Settings>Reading and set the About page as your home page and the Blog page as your blog page.
 > Having content to work with will make it easier to work with our theme files.